UKPLab/tacl2017-event-time-extraction/README.md

 # Event Time Extraction with a Decision Tree of Neural Classifiers
 The following repository contains the Python code for a decision tree that applies neural network classifiers at its nodes.
-It was used for our publication [https://transacl.org/ojs/index.php/tacl/article/download/1218/282](Event Time Extraction with a Decision Tree of Neural Classifiers).
+It was used for our publication [Event Time Extraction with a Decision Tree of Neural Classifiers](https://transacl.org/ojs/index.php/tacl/article/download/1218/282).

 # Citation